simonwep/ocular/docs/pages/deploy.md

 Now run `docker compose up` and ocular should be accessible under `http://localhost:3030` in your browser 🚀 You can now log in with the specified user.

+## Using ocular over `http`

+> [!DANGER]
+> Using ocular over plain `http` is not recommended for production environments as it transmits your data in plain text.
+> Make sure to use `https` in production environments!

+By default, ocular sets the session cookie to `Secure` which means it will only be sent over `https` connections.

+If you're using ocular over plain `http`, for example in local, trusted networks, you need to set the environment variable `GENESIS_JWT_COOKIE_ALLOW_HTTP` to `true` to disable this behavior.
+Although it's highly recommended to use `https` in any other environment than local development.

 ## Updating to a new version

 > [!TIP]